charlieroberts/interface.server.2/src/ModuleManager.js.md

     var _ = require('lodash')

     IM = module.exports = {

+*defaults* is an array of module names that are loaded by default.

+      defaults: [],
 The loaded array stores all IO objects that have been created loaded by the IOManager

       loaded: [],
 Upon loading an IO object, the *verify* method is called on the object to ensure that it is valid

       verify: function( io ) {
         var result = false
         if( typeof io === 'object' ) {
 IO objects can have either inputs, outputs or both, but must have at least one.

           if( io.inputs || io.outputs ) {